mightyhyuk/nextjs-blog/README.md

 - dynamic routing for post pages

 ## Dependencies
-This project depends on a few external modules like,
+This project depends on a few external modules:
 - `remark`
 - `gray-matter`
 - `date-fns`